Stationary striations in plasma, created by a short microwave pulse in a waveguide filled with a neutral gas: Discussion

 Despite that the excitation of the backward flowing surface wave by the electromagnetic pulse is confirmed in numerical simulations, the assumption that this wave is responsible for the observed spatially-periodic plasma glow casts doubt, because of the small amplitude of the surface wave.
 This discrepancy can be resolved in the following way.

 In the performed numerical simulation it was assumed that the plasma density is stationary and homogeneously distributed along the waveguide.
 However, in the experiment the plasma is created by the propagating electromagnetic pulse itself.
 Then, the temporal (and longitudinal) profile of plasma density, which is shown in Fig.~\ref{Fig3}, looks like shock wave and propagates along the waveguide together with the electromagnetic pulse.
 In other words, the surface wave propagates in the media with time-dependent, traveling parameters.
 The characteristic spatial scale of the plasma density variation is much smaller than the pulse length and can be of the order of the surface wave wavelength.
 The amplitude of the resonant wave, excited by such abrupt traveling variation of the medium parameters, is much larger compared to the case, when the medium parameters are varied smoothly \cite{Kravtsov-1990,Stepanov-1993}.

-Due to this reason, one can assume that the stationary periodic plasma glow is indeed associated with the excitation of the backward surface wave.
+The possible source of plasma perturbation, which remains behind the microwave pulse and propagates in the form of surface wave, is the ponderomotive force, $F_p$, which pushes out electrons from the region with enhanced amplitude of microwave electric field.
+The polarization electric field $E_p$ between immobile ions and shifted from their equilibrium position electrons remains in plasma, if the ponderomotive force of the pulse rear tail decreases rather fast with time, during several periods of microwave oscillations.
+This field and disturbed electron density evolve then as the surface wave, whose amplitude can be roughly estimated in the following manner.

+The equality of the ponderomotive, $F_p$, and Lorentz, $eE_p$, forces defines the polarization electric field amplitude $E_p$, which is the surface wave amplitude:

+where $a=eE_r(r_p)/mc\omega$ and $E_r(r_p)$ is the amplitude of the radial electric field of the electromagnetic wave in the plasma layer.
+All the calculations below will be carried out for the same values of parameters, which were used to determine the dispersion relations and the wave fields, depicted in Figs.~\ref{Dispersion-1}, \ref{Fields-1}, and \ref{BSW fields}: $r_1=1.0$ cm, $r_2=1.2$ cm, $r_p=1.1$ cm, plasma density $n_e=8\cdot 10^{11}$ cm$^{-3}$.

+Using the known structure of the wave fields (see Fig.~\ref{Fields-1}), one can define the value of parameter $a$, which corresponds to a given value of the microwave pulse power $P_{pulse}$ as $a(P_{pulse})$.
+For a typical value of the pulse peak power $P_{pulse}\simeq250$ MW, $a\simeq 0.38$.